Explore the vibrant art, religion, and food culture of the Kingdom of Cambodia, and spend time with the country's leading artists and performers.

 - Today is departure day for those not continuing to Siem Reap.
 If headed to the airport, we’ll arrange you a trusty tuk tuk (or car for late night departures), according to your individual itineraries.

 - For those continuing on to Siem Reap, today is dedicated to resting and regrouping before the next leg of the journey.
-Your guide is happy to suggest things to do if you’d like to explore more of Phnom Penh.
+We;re happy to suggest things to do if you’d like to explore more of Phnom Penh.

 Optional Extension to Angkor Wat